Sean-Bradley/Three.js-TypeScript-Boilerplate/README.md

 # Three.js TypeScript Boilerplate

-The Boilerplate is a green wireframe rotating cube, with orbit controls enabled.
+When run, the boilerplate shows a green wireframe rotating cube, with OrbitControls included.

-And hosted using NodeJS and Express.
+It is hosted using NodeJS and Express.

+It contains server and client scripts both written in TypeScript.

+The client typescript and compiled javascript both use [ES6 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

 ![](screengrab1.jpg)